nodiscc/xsrv/docs/index.md

 `xsrv` provides:

-- a collection of ansible [roles](#roles) for various network services, web applications, and system administration
+- a collection of ansible [roles](#roles) for various network services, web applications, system administration and infrastructure
 - a base [playbook to setup a single server](installation/first-deployment.md) for personal use or small/medium teams
 - a [command-line tool](usage.md#command-line-usage) (wrapper around  [`ansible`](https://en.wikipedia.org/wiki/Ansible_%28software%29)) for simple deployments, maintenance and configuration